robcarver17/pysystemtrade/docs/userguide.md

 To this list I'd add any cross sectional data, and anything that measures portfolio risk (not yet implemented in this project).

-Let's look at the forecast_combine.py file for an example of how to write caching code
+Let's look at the [`forecast_combine.py`](/systems/forecast_combine.py) file for an example of how to write caching code.
+This code is an annotated extract:

 ```python